-From camping inside 100-year-old train cabooses and exploring Wild West army forts to witnessing the Cheetah Run, painting with park rangers, and learning about our solar system in one of the darkest places in the country, it’s easy to feel like a kid at heart here, whether you’ve got kids in the backseat or not.
-Take a break from your phones, get out here and explore—Nevada will reward your curiosity.
-Flush with fun family activities, solid family time in the Silver State is uncomplicated, brimming with award-winning children’s museums and discovery centers, natural wonders around every bend, family outdoor activities in state and national parks with enough room to let the kids run loose, and wildlife thriving in natural places that are still truly wild.
+From camping inside 100-year-old train cabooses and exploring Wild West army forts to witnessing a Cheetah Run, painting with park rangers, and learning about our solar system in one of the darkest places in the country, it’s easy to feel like a kid at heart here.
+Whether you’ve got kiddos in the backseat or not, take a break from your phones, get out here, and explore—Nevada will reward your curiosity.
+The Silver State is flush with fun family activities, including award-winning children’s museums and discovery centers, natural wonders around every bend, wildlife encounters, dozens of parks packed with family outdoor activities, and plenty of space to let the kids run loose and embrace their wild side.

 Nevada Children’s Museums & Discovery Centers

 Wildlife and Animal Sanctuaries in the Silver State

 From Las Vegas to Elko, Reno to Ely, Nevada is a classroom-free lesson waiting to happen in every town across the state, with interactive exhibits sure to get that noggin working for every family member along for the ride.
 Immerse yourself in interactive science exhibits at the 67,000-square-foot Terry Lee Wells Nevada Discovery Museum in Reno.
 Young aspiring transportation engineers can climb in a space shuttle or balance on an airplane teeter-totter at The Children’s Museum of Northern Nevada in Carson City, and graze on a creative buffet at Discovery Children’s Museum in Las Vegas.
 Three floors of rotating exhibits give aspiring engineers, entrepreneurs and artists a chance to solve mysteries and come up with fun ideas, devise inventions, as well as perform in theater and puppet shows.